 Extra-curricular musical activities are an integral part of student life at Kent, and there are many opportunities for you to get involved.
 Whatever you study, make music!

-Come along to meet members of staff and some of the various Music Societies, find out about getting involved in extra-curricular music and sign up for activities / societies in which you are interested; all welcome!
+Come along to meet members of staff and some of the Music Societies, find out about getting involved in extra-curricular music and sign up for activities / societies in which you are interested; all welcome!

 No previous singing experience necessary - open to students, staff and alumni.
 External members are also welcome, but should email music@kent.ac.uk to arrange an audition.

-Audition rubric (for woodwind and brass):
+Audition rubric (for woodwind and brass audition):

-External members also welcome; please email music@kent.ac.uk to arrange an audition
+*External members also welcome; please email music@kent.ac.uk

 The Big Band repertoire ranges from traditional big band classics to Stevie Wonder, and they often work with professional performers: previous guests include saxophonist Phil Veacock from the Jools Holland Orchestra and trumpeter Mike Lovatt from the John Wilson Orchestra.